Chemotherapy for oesophageal cancer

 • with radiotherapy (chemoradiation)

-• on its own, or with targeted therapy (palliative chemotherapy).
+• with immunotherapy or targeted therapy (palliative treatment).

 Perioperative chemotherapy